 Really, are we sure?
 Will we have time to amuse ourselves if maybe we’re out of a job?
 Do we all want to spend more time on such activities?
 Do we want to give up on very old human activities and “tasks”, just because machines CAN take them over?
 Again, people’s reactions and preferences/desires/values are not to be taken lightly and it can change over time in any given direction.

-The value question and lack of universal answers
+The value question and lack of universal answers in artificial intelligence fears

 That value dimension is hugely important.
 Also in 2015, Wired published an article about the views on AI of pioneer Stuart Russell.
 Russel wrote an open letter (which you can sign) urging researchers to not just make artificial intelligence more powerful but to also make artificial intelligence more “provably aligned” with human values.